How the U.S. Vaccine Rollout Looks Right Now

 When can I get a vaccine?

-Now, if you're at least 16 years old.
+Now, if you're at least 12 years old.
 President Joe Biden directed all states to open vaccine access to anyone 16 or older by April 19, 2021—even earlier than his prior deadline of May 1.
+And in May, the U.S. Food and Drug Administration said kids ages 12 to 15 can get Pfizer-BioNTech's shot.
 Some states are now allowing non-residents to get vaccinated, or making some clinics appointment-free.

 I’m in a high-risk group.
 How do I make sure I get vaccinated early?

 At this point, you don't have to worry about meeting strict eligibility criteria.
-States were directed to open vaccine access to all adults by April 19.
-As long as you're at least 16 years old, you should be able to get a vaccine in your area.
+States were directed to open vaccine access to all adults by April 19, and adolescents were cleared to get Pfizer-BioNTech's vaccine in May.
+As long as you're at least 12 years old, you should be able to get a vaccine in your area.

 Where will COVID-19 vaccines be available?